janschupke/nerdboard/README.md

 - **Focus Management**: Clear focus indicators and logical tab order
 - **Color Contrast**: WCAG AA compliance for all text and interactive elements
 - **Error Recovery**: Graceful error handling with user-friendly messages
+- **API Logging System**: All API warnings and errors are captured in a dedicated log view, not the browser console, for easier troubleshooting and user transparency.

 ## Performance